Exotic particles below the TeV from low scale flavour theories: Introduction

 \section{Introduction}

 Notwithstanding our fair knowledge of quark masses, mixings and CP phases and strong constraints on neutrino ones, and the profusion of models in various frameworks, we have no cogent explanation for their origins.
 Even worse, most of the acceptable models are not directly testable as they do not predict any low energy energy effect but the fermion mass spectra they were designed for - some nice relations are encouraging but cannot quite prove a model.
-In this paper we focus on 4D perturbative supersymmetric gauged flavour theories - these five assumptions being relevant in our analysis - and claim that, under some circumstances, these models might predict new characteristic states within the reach of the LHC.
+In this paper we focus on 4D perturbative supersymmetric gauged flavour theories - these five assumptions being relevant in our analysis - and claim that, under some circumstances, these models might predict new characteristic states within the reach of the LHC\footnote{Most of the results here were presented at the Planck2008 conference but were not published}.
+The Standard Model (no-supersymmetric) counter part is briefly commented on in the last section below.

-Indeed, flavour symmetries are chiral, {\it i.e.}, the parity conjugated states in the small mass operators of quarks, leptons, higgsinos ($\mu$-term) and neutrinos have different flavour charges so that the masses are controlled by the amount(s) of flavour symmetry breaking(s) and the charge differences between parity conjugated states, which we call flavour-chiralities herein.
-The contributions of all these states to the anomalous coupling of flavour gauge bosons to photons and gluons are proportional to their flavour-chiralities as introduced to explain their masses.
-We argue that, in low energy abelian flavour models, anomaly cancellation requires a few extra charged and coloured particles whose flavour chiralities are typically close to the higgsino one, resulting into heavy states of mass $O(\mu)$, while the flavour symmetry breaking scale is quite higher.
-They have peculiar decays into light states.
+Flavour symmetries are chiral, {\it i.e.}, the parity conjugated states in the small mass operators of quarks, leptons, and higgsinos ($\mu$-term) have different flavour charges so that the masses are controlled by the amount(s) of flavour symmetry breaking(s) and the charge differences between parity conjugated states, which we call flavour-chiralities herein.
+These flavour-chiralities, as introduced to explain the fermion masses, would generate an anomalous coupling of flavour gauge bosons to photons and gluons.
+We argue that, in low energy abelian flavour models, anomaly cancellation generically requires a few extra charged and/or coloured particles whose flavour-chiralities are possibly close to the higgsino one, resulting into heavy states of mass $O( 1~\mathrm{TeV})$, in spite of a much higher flavour symmetry breaking scale.
+They would have peculiar decays into light states as they are required not to mix with light fermions to avoid, \textit{e.g.}, the destabilization of their mass matrices.

 In a matter-of-fact approach, it is not necessary to impose anomaly compensation within the Standard Model (SM) or the Minimal Supersymmetric SM (MSSM) fermion field content.
 Just as some of their masses are reduced by the flavour symmetry, so could some states that are parity-symmetric with respect to the electroweak interactions, be flavour-chiral, get their masses suppressed with respect to the cutoff scale and contribute to anomaly-compensation below it.
 This is the generic case.
 If the cutoff is high enough, they can be integrated out together with the other flavour theory components, but it is not quite so when the cutoff occurs at relatively low energies.